pranavchat14/pranavchat.github.io/_posts/2024-06-29-dont-think-of-a-green-elephant.markdown

 While training, LVMs are shown a vast amount of data.
 And through the course of training, they associate words with their visual counterparts on the basis of their co-occurrence.
 It creates sort of a loose mapping between words and features of objects they have seen.

-What LVMs lack is the mapping of negation of each of those words and the appropriate corresponding visual representations.
+What LVMs lack is the mapping of negation of each of those words and their corresponding visual representations.
 This limitation comes from the fact that during training, LVMs are primarily exposed to positive associations between words and images.
 They learn to generate images based on what should be present, rather than what should be absent.

 The sequential nature of text processing in these models means that by the time a negative instruction is processed, the model may have already activated the visual features associated with the negated concept.
 Unlike us humans, who can consciously suppress and modify mental images, LVMs lack this flexible, top-down control over their generative process.